incodehq/incode-platform/README.md

   This will therefore display all audit entries that occurred in a given transaction, in other words whenever a command, a published event or another audit entry is displayed.

-In 1.7.0, it is necessary to explicitly register `AuditingServiceContributions` in `isis.properties`, the rationale being that this service contributes functionality that appears in the user interface.
+In 1.7.0, it was necessary to explicitly register `AuditingServiceContributions` in `isis.properties`, the rationale being that this service contributes functionality that appears in the user interface.

-In 1.8.0-SNAPSHOT the above policy is reversed: the `AuditingServiceMenu` and `AuditingServiceContributions` services are both automatically registered, and both provide functionality that will appear in the user interface.
+In 1.8.0 the above policy is reversed: the `AuditingServiceMenu` and `AuditingServiceContributions` services are both automatically registered, and both provide functionality that will appear in the user interface.
 If this is not required, then either use security permissions or write a vetoing subscriber on the event bus to hide this functionality, eg: